timkicker/timkicker/README.md

-# Hi there! ૮ ˶ᵔ ᵕ ᵔ˶ ა I'm Tim Kicker
+# Hi there! ૮ ˶ᵔ ᵕ ᵔ˶ ა I'm Tim

 ## ⌨ About Me
 I'm a Computer Science student at the University of Innsbruck with a strong passion for **open source**, **low-level programming**, and **Linux**.
 I mostly work with **C# and C**, but I also explore other languages when needed.